 The author provides another traditional western tale but takes a less common approach by weakening the hero purposefully.
 The fist fights are inevitable, which just leads to gun battles and a lot of anticipation knowing Smoke will turn the tables and fight back - eventually.
 The addition of a few allies helped flesh the book out a bit.
 Plus, the series becomes a little more dynamic by introducing Sally's wealthy family and some of her backstory.

-Overall, it mirrors events that happened in prior books - Smoke arrives in town, scouts it, attacks everything and then leaves.
-Plus the amount of bar fights are somewhat predictable.
+Overall, the action mirrors events that happened in prior books - Smoke arrives in town, scouts it, attacks everything and then leaves.
+Plus, the amount of bar fights and their outcomes are easily predictable.
 Almost every Johnstone scene in a bar is just an excuse for a gunfight or brawl.
 Why can't a man just get snozzled in the suds without a bunch of grief?

 "Revenge of the Mountain Man" is just another good western, take it or leave it.
 You can buy a copy of the book HERE.